duneanalytics/docs/docs/query/syntax-differences.md

 | **Aggregate Functions** | `array_agg(col)`, `array_agg(distinct(col))` | `array_agg(col)` or `collect_list(col)`, `collect_set(col)` or `array_agg(distinct(col))` | `array_agg(col)`, `array_agg(distinct(col))` |
 | **user generated views** | create view dune_user_generated.table | none | each query is a view, like [query_1747157](https://dune.com/queries/1747157) |
 | **event logs topic indexing** | topic 1,2,3,4 | topic 1,2,3,4 | topic 0,1,2,3 |

-#### Double quotes are not recommended

-Using double quotes is not recommended in DuneV2, even when the engine runs your query without returning an error.
-This is because the parser sometimes treats words in double quotes as a string and sometimes it treats them as an object like a column name.

-For example, referencing a column name in the `WHERE` clause using double quotes works as expected.
-However, the same query inside a CTE treats the column name as a string, [as can be seen here](https://dune.com/queries/1199604).